RashidCodes/dbt_clean/README.md

 1. Enter "yes" to remove unwanted models from snowflake

 # Demo
-1. Materialise your dbt models
+1. Materialise your dbt models.
     ```bash
     # navigate to the adventureworks project
     cd ./transform/adventureworks